GreyCardinal69/Fluence/README.md

     This is the most common form.
 It's an expression that evaluates to the value of the first matching case.
 It must be exhaustive, meaning a `rest` (default) case is required if all other possibilities aren't covered.

     ```cs
-    // Before: A clunky if/else if/else chain
+    # Before: A clunky if/else if/else chain.
     icon = "";
     if tile == Tile.Hit {
         icon = "X";